-HOW TO USE: This medication is given by slow injection into a vein as directed by your doctor, usually over 30 to 60 minutes.
+HOW TO USE: This medication is given by slow injection into a vein by a health care professional.
+It is usually given over 30 to 60 minutes or as directed by your doctor.
 This medication is usually given every day or every other day for a total of 3 to 5 doses.
 This cycle may be repeated every 3 to 4 weeks.
 This medication may cause low blood pressure.
 Tell your doctor or other health care professional if you feel dizzy.
 Your injection may need to be stopped or given more slowly.Dosage is based on your medical condition, body size, and response to treatment.
 Your doctor will check your blood counts to make sure you can receive your next cycle.
-Be sure to keep all medical/lab appointments.If you are giving this medication to yourself at home, learn all usage instructions from your health care professional.
-Before using, check this product visually for particles or discoloration.
-If either is present, do not use the liquid.
-Learn how to store and discard medical supplies safely.Wear gloves when handling this medication.
-If this medication touches your skin, immediately wash the area well with soap and water.
+Be sure to keep all medical/lab appointments.If this medication touches your skin, immediately wash the area well with soap and water.
 If this medication gets in your eye, open the eyelids and flush with water, then seek immediate medical attention.

 SIDE EFFECTS: See also Warning section.Nausea, vomiting, diarrhea, muscle aches, tiredness, loss of appetite, and pain/redness at the injection site may occur.
 Nausea and vomiting can be severe.
 In some cases, your doctor may prescribe medication to prevent or relieve nausea and vomiting.
 Eating several small meals, not eating before treatment, or limiting activity may help lessen some of these effects.
 If these effects persist or worsen, tell your doctor or pharmacist promptly.Temporary hair loss may occur.
 Normal hair growth should return after treatment has ended.Many people using this medication may have serious side effects.
 However, your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 To lower your risk of serious side effects, your doctor will follow your condition closely and order lab tests.Pain or sores in the mouth and throat may occur.
 Brush your teeth gently/carefully, avoid using mouthwash that contains alcohol, and rinse your mouth frequently with cool water mixed with baking soda or salt.
 It may also be best to eat soft, moist foods.Tell your doctor right away if you have any serious side effects, including: numbness/tingling of hands/feet, bloody/black/tarry stool, coughing up blood, fast/irregular heartbeat, severe abdominal pain, dark urine, yellowing eyes/skin.A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any of the following symptoms of a serious allergic reaction: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing, fever/chills.This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.In the US -Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.